bde-isima/bde.isima.fr/README.md

 $ cp .env.template .env
 ```

-NOTE: REDACTED variables are not mandatory to run the app, only for specific features like Lydia Payments, Google Analytics, etc...
+NOTE: REDACTED variables are not mandatory to run the app, only for specific features like Google Analytics, etc...

 # 🚀 Start